Mapping-and-Analyzing-Research-Software/Mapping-and-Analyzing-Research-Software.github.io/divisions/index.md

 - [Budget and Legal](/divisions/budget-and-legal/)
 - [Stewardship and People](/divisions/stewardship/) (our governing board)

 Each division is described in more detail in the links above.
+The job responsibilities for [division leads are here](/divisions/lead.md).

 There are some [procedures](./procedures.md) for all divisions (such as the appointment of division leads) which are common across MARS.